iphands/instruction-counts/README.md

 ## What is this

-Some simple tooling that can be used to count the number of times various instructions or instruciton "families" occur in a compiled binary.
+Some simple tooling that can be used to count the number of times various instructions or instruction "families" occur in a compiled binary.

-The original usecase was to count/verify how many SIMD instructions are present in bins from various linux distros, gcc versions, bins built with different cflags.
+The original use-case was to count/verify how many SIMD instructions are present in bins from various Linux distros, gcc versions, bins built with different cflags.

 ## Setup